pulzze/autoflow-documentation/docs/ids/action-thread-sleep/tooltip.md

-This action will cause the current execution to wait for a set duration.
+Causes the execution to wait for a set amount of time